thunderbird/webext-docs/folders.rst

 .. api-section-annotation-hack::

-An object describing a folder, as returned for example by the :ref:`folders.getParentFolders` or :ref:`folders.getSubFolders` methods, or part of a :ref:`accounts.MailAccount` object, which is returned for example by the :ref:`accounts.list` and :ref:`accounts.get` methods.
+An object describing a folder.
 The ``subFolders`` property is only included if requested.

 .. api-header::
    :label: object